 Some of the projected and current effects of global warming in Canada include :

-- Melting permafrost, threatening northern buildings and transportation and releasing methane, which further accelerates global warming.
+- Thawing permafrost, threatening northern buildings and transportation, and releasing methane and carbon dioxide, which further accelerates global warming.

 - East and West coast sea level rise, threatening to flood cities, increase storm damage, and accelerate erosion.